pbhandari/pbhandari.github.io/about.md

 <p markdown="1" class="credits">
-This page was created using [Hyde](http://hyde.getpoole.com/) which is a theme, designed and built by [@mdo](https://twitter.com/mdo), for [Jekyll](http://jekyllrb.com).
+This site was created using [Hyde](http://hyde.getpoole.com/) which is a theme, designed and built by [@mdo](https://twitter.com/mdo), for [Jekyll](http://jekyllrb.com).
 </p>